Pronation Vs Supination Foot – The Most Effective Method to Improve the Way Your Child Walks!

 How Can You Tell if Your Child is Pronating? – Learn the Symptoms!

 The first step is to pay attention and notice any changes in the way your child walks or runs.
 If you notice your children walking or running differently with their feet and legs turning inwards, that means they might be pronating.
+Below you can find an image of a child who has flat feet and is pronating:

 The other way (and the easiest one) is to check the shoes your child has been wearing for the last month or so.
 Please keep in mind that this method will only work if your child has been wearing the shoes for a month or longer.
+Pay close attention and check if your kids’ shoes are caving into the inside.

 Take a look at the image below for clarification.
-The shoe on the left has been worn by a child that pronates, while the shoe on the right hasn’t been worn.
+The shoe on the left has been worn by a child who pronates, while the shoe on the right hasn’t been worn.
 Do you notice how the left shoe is tilting to the inside?

 supportive-shoe-for-child-with-overpronation

-The Best Shoes for Kids with Pronation
+The Best Shoes for Kids with Pronation to Improve Posture and Balance

 Below you can find a selection of the best shoes for kids with pronation that can fit children with medium (M), wide (W), or extra wide (XW) feet.
 These shoes are also capable of accommodating an orthotic.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

 Keep in mind that I have fitted all of these shoe styles and they have proven to reduce foot and leg pain, as well as to improve the way children walk and run.
 All of these shoe styles come with a very firm heel counter, good arch support, and a substantial outsole to provide your kids with shock absorption.